cestpasphoto/alpha-zero-general/README.md

 * `-b 32 -l 0.0003 -p 2`: define batch size, learning rate and number of epochs.
 Larger number of epochs degrades performance, same for larger batch sizes
 * `--updateThreshold 0.55`: result of iteration is kept if winning ratio in self-play is above this threshold.
 Suraganair value of 60% win seems too high to me

+The option `-V` allows you to switch between different NN architectures.

 ![Sample training](splendor/sample_training.jpg)

 Use of forced rollouts, surprise weight, cyclic learning rate or tuning cpuct value hadn't lead to any significant improvement.